amcnamara/slurm/README.md

 * Records can be queried and processed as sequences, with eager- or lazy-loading
 * Records can be mapped with single and multi-object relations
 * Homoiconic schemas, easy to adapt to existing projects/DBs
-* Macro-based read/write functions which symbolically map to schema records
+* Macro-based read/write functions which symbolically map to schema tables

 Overview